 for flute, cello, and percussion; 12’

-commissioned and to be performed by Blue Rider Ensemble in 2017.
+commissioned and premiered by Blue Rider Ensemble at the Canadian Music Centre on March 10, 2017.

 Cycle Scope (2015)